idontwannachooseanotherusername/KrassesWebprojekt/README.md

  - A simple pointsystem that rewards users for solving and creating challenges

 ## Be careful
 This is just a simple test project and should not be used for anything other than fun and testing.
-Passwords are hashed saltless with MD5, the RSA key for the webtoken is publicly available and there most definitely are some bugs.
+Passwords are hashed saltless with MD5, the RSA key for the webtoken is publicly available, the node version is way too old and there most definitely are some bugs.

 ## Installation
 This installation guide was tested for Ubuntu based systems but can be, with some minor changes, applied to others and Windows as well.